oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Configuration | Value | Description
 --- | --- | ---
 **Impersonation Policy** | | |
-Add users to protect | On | Impersonation of high profile agency representatives (such as executives) can pose a large agency risk.
+Add users to protect | On | Impersonation of high profile organisation representatives (such as executives) can pose a large organisation risk.
 Add domains to protect | Automatically include the domains I own: On<br>Include custom domains: Off | Specify domains which you want to protect from being impersonated by attackers.
 Actions | If email is sent by an impersonated user: Quarantine the message<br>If email is sent by an impersonated domain: Quarantine the message | Specify an action in an event an attacker impersonates the users or domains you have specified.
 Mailbox Intelligence | Enable mailbox intelligence: On<br>Enable mailbox intelligence based on impersonated protection: On<br>If an email is sent by an impersonate user: Quarantine the message | This feature uses machine learning to determine a user's email patterns with their contacts.
 With this information, the artificial intelligence can better distinguish between genuine and phishing emails.<br>Impersonated protection allows Office 365 to customize user impersonation detection and better handle false positives.
 When user impersonation is detected, based on mailbox intelligence, you can define what action to take on the message.
 Add trust senders and domains | Not configured | When users interact with domains or users that trigger impersonation but are considered to be safe. i.e. if a partner has the same/similar display name or domain name as a user defined on the list.
 **Spoofing Policy** | | |
-Spoofing filter settings | Enable antispoofing protection: On | Allows the Agency to filter email from senders who are spoofing domains.
+Spoofing filter settings | Enable antispoofing protection: On | Allows the organisation to filter email from senders who are spoofing domains.
 Enable Unauthenticated Sender Feature | Enable Unauthenticated Sender: On | Displays a notification to users in Outlook when a sender fails authentication checks.
 Actions | If email is sent by someone who's not allowed to spoof your domain: Quarantine the message | Specify an action in an event an unauthorised user spoofs a domain.